mutzl/netdaemon-epg/README.md

 ```

+For every station in every data provider you will find a sensor will be created with the following naming pattern: `sensor.epg_[dataprovider]_[station]`.

 ![image](https://user-images.githubusercontent.com/2855185/116915630-8d1e5780-ac4c-11eb-9cce-fa1033b60ba3.png)

 The sensors provide also attributes like `BeginTime` and `Duration`, which can be the basis for building a clientside progressbar for the current TV show.